KostasKoutrou/kostaskoutrou.github.io/_posts/2026-07-18-using-windows-events-for-mde.md

 |**1015**|The antimalware platform **detected suspicious behavior**.|
 |**1119**|The antimalware platform encountered a **critical error when trying to take action** on malware or other potentially unwanted software.|

-Regarding the first Event IDs couples, they log  the same event, but the 100x ones are older Event IDs for Windows 7, Windows 8, while the 111x ones are the new ones introduced in Windows 10.
+Regarding the first pair of Event IDs, they log  the same event, but the 100x ones are older Event IDs for Windows 7, Windows 8, while the 111x ones are the new ones introduced in Windows 10.
 All these Event IDs are logged under **Applications and Services Logs > Microsoft > Windows > Windows Defender > Operational.**

 The XPath query to filter for those events is the following: